-Table of Contents Chapter titles are flush to the left margin.
+Table of Contents Chapter titles are lush to the left margin.
 Subsequent levels of subheadings are indented 0.5".
-Chapter I Introduction Area of Interest Guiding Purpose Rationale Methodology Ethical Concerns.
+Chapter I Introduction Area of Interest.
+Guiding Purpose Rationale.
+Methodology.
+Ethical Concerns.
 Overview of Thesis.
-1 3 4 5 6 Include only Levels 1, 2, and 3 headings.
-Although these headings are bolded in the body of the thesis, do not bold them in the Table of Contents.
-Chapter II Literature Review Mind-Body Split in Trauma The Somatic Unconscious Concept Trauma and the Human Brain.
-Somatic Learning Psychotherapy + Body Therapy: A Complex System Meeting a Client in the Subtle Body Realm Unearthing the Complex Through Body Therapy and Depth Psychotherapy Summary 10 12 13 13 16 17 19 21 Not listed in the Table of Contents are the Title Page, Copyright Page, Signature Page, Abstract, Acknowledgments, Dedication, Table of Contents, List of Figures, or List of Tables.
-Chapter III Findings and Clinical Application The Night Sea Journey Healing Regression in Depth Psychotherapy Psychosomatic Symptoms: Integrating a Body-Based Approach Aquatic Somatic Bodywork as Ritual Alchemy: Solutio and Coagulatio Aquatic Somatic Bodywork Chapter IV Summary and Conclusions Summary Clinical Implications Suggested Research Conclusions 25 27 30 33 35 37 44 44 44 45 45 References
+Include only Levels 1, 2, and 3 neadings.
+Although these neadings are holded in the body of the thesis, do not bold them in the Table of Contents.
+Chapter II Literature Review 10 12 16 17 19 Not listed in the Fable of Contents are the Title Page, Copyright Page, Signature Page, Abstract, Acknowledgments, Dedication, Table of Contents, List of Fables.
+Chapter III Findings and Clinical Application The Night Sea Journey Healing Regression in Depth Psychotherapy Psychosomatic Symptoms: Integrating a Body-Based Approach Aquatic Somatic Bodywork as Ritual Alchemy: Solutio and Coagulatio Aquatic Somatic Bodywork Chapter IV Summary and Conclusions Summary Clinical Implications Suggested Research Conclusions References 48

-List of Illustrations or Figures (required if figures included d in thesis) vi Level 1 heading List of Illustrations A List of Illustrations or Figures ( corresponds to photographs, art w charts, which are all numbered as sequentially throughout the thesis vork, graphs, and "Figures" Frontispiece Thinness and Her Shadow V111 Figure 1 Three Goddess Figurines Photographs of artifacts.
-Source: Gimbutas, M. (1989).
-The language of the God 140, & 200.
-Reprinted with permission.
-7 Figure 2 Magmata Cave Painting. c.
+List of Illustrations or Figures (required if figures included in thesis)

+Level 1 heading

+A List of Illustrations or Figures (use either term) corresponds to photographs, art work, graphs, and charts, which are all numbered as "Figures" sequentially throughout the thesis.

+List of Illustrations

+Frontispiece Thinness and Her Shadow V111 Figure 1 Three Goddess Figurines Figure 2 Magmata Cave Painting. c.
 4500-4000 B.C.E."
-Drawing of four figures, detail sketch from cave painti Source: Marler, J. (Ed.)
+Drawing of four figures, detail sketch from cave painting.
+Source: Marler, J. (Ed.)
 (1997).
-From the realm of the anthology in honor of Marija Gimbutas.
-Knowledge, 1 314.
-Reprinted with permission. ing.
-Figure 3 Foot Unbinding in China.
-1888-1890" Photograph from the Peabody Essex Museum.
-Source: Ko, D. (1997, March).
-Fashion theory: The Jos Body &amp; Culture, 1(1), p.
-13. Reprinted with permission urnal of Dress, ie cuption, machica Figure 4 1943 - Life Insurance Medical Directors and Act America Average Height and Weight of Men and Won Source: World almanac .
-(1943).
-World Almanac Book p.
-156. Reprinted with permission. nen Figure 5 1983 - Metropolitan Life Insurance Company Ide Source: Wolfe, S. M., &amp; Public Citizen Health Researce Jones R. D.).
+From the realm of the ancestors: An anthology in honor of Marija Gimbutas.
+Knowledge, Ideas & Trends, 314.
+Reprinted with permission.
+Include cap (optional), This inform Figure 3 Foot Unbinding in China.
+1888-1890" nation is set below the caption, indented e left margin and 1" from the right.
+Figure 4 1943 - Life Insurance Medical Directors and Actuarial Society of America Average Height and Weight of Men and Women Figure 5 1983 - Metropolitan Life Insurance Company Ideal Weight Tabl Source: Wolfe, S. M., & Public Citizen Health Research Group (with Jones R. D.).
 (1991).
-Women's health alert.
-Addison-W Reprinted with permission. ch Group (with Figure 6 1998 - U.S. Department of Agriculture; U.S. Dep Human Services Weight Ranges for Adults Source: World almanac and book of facts .
-(1998).
-Wor p.
-260. Reprinted with permission. · Figure 7 College Fashion Shoot Source: Mademoiselle (August, 1967), p.
-292. Reprinte
+Women's health alert .
+Addison-Wesley, p.
+232. Reprinted with permission. e29 Figure 6 1998 - U.S. Department of Agriculture; U.S. Department of Head Human Services Weight Ranges for Adults 30 Figure 7 College Fashion Shoot